 I applied from high school or lycée

-I applied from college or CEGEP
+I applied from CEGEP

 Admissions decisions are usually final.
 However, you can request an informal review of a decision or appeal a decision for the following reasons:

 Your grades have improved since you submitted your transcript.